openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 Notice that in this case, the pixel itself has no effect on the final value of the pixel displayed in that location on the final image—only the value of the pixel to the right is used to determine the pixel’s resulting value.

-In ActionScript, you create the matrix as a combination of an Array instance containing the values and two properties specifying the number of rows and columns in the matrix.
+In Haxe, you create the matrix as a combination of an Array instance containing the values and two properties specifying the number of rows and columns in the matrix.
 The following example loads an image and, when the image finishes loading, applies a convolution filter to the image using the matrix in the previous listing:

 // Load an image onto the Stage. var loader:Loader = new Loader();